fluxusfrequency/blog/2015/serving-custom-json-from-your-rails-api.md

 ## Creating the Models

-We'll need a couple of models: `User`s and `Messages`.
+We'll need a couple of models: `User` and `Message`.
 The workflow to create them should be fairly familiar:

 ```
 rails g scaffold user username:string